Debt Avalanche vs. Debt Snowball Method

 Even though the credit card balance is much lower and could be paid off faster, the debt avalanche method dictates that the interest accruing on the student loan is much more worthy of attention than closing out the much smaller credit card loan because the interest rate is smaller and therefore the faster the student loan is closed than the more money would be saved in the long run.

-The 4 Steps of the Debt Avalanche Strategy
+The 4 Steps of the Debt Avalanche Method

 - List all outstanding debts and loans with balance and interest rates.
 Place the debt with the highest interest rate at the top of the list regardless of balance.